wp-plugins/zendy-lede/readme.txt

 3. The settings page

 == Changelog ==

+= 1.1.6 =
+* Meta: updated links to new Zendy Web Studio website

 = 1.1.5 =
 * Meta: added comment to jQuery.post section of scripts.js and removed console.log()